Last updated on May 4th, 2021 at 06:04 am

 Are there Filipino vegetable dishes in the Philippines?
 Of course there are but vegetarian Filipino food and even vegan Filipino food.
 We will tell you below vegetarian food in the Philippines and some vegan food in the Philippines..

 You can find pancit as one of the most popular vegetable Filipino dishes.
 Noodles mixed with vegetables like carrots and mushrooms and calamnsi.
 Sometimes they can add pork and chicken but we will keep vegetarian.
 It’s served for breakfast and usually served at parties, too.
 Prices are from $0.5-1 USD.

 Pinakbet is a popular Ilocano vegetable dish in the Philippines.
 It is a vegetable stew made with tomatoes, eggplant, string beans, okra, and bitter gourd.
 The dish might have different version all over the country and it is really a must try!

-Laing is made with mixed vegetables, specifically the dried leaves of gabi or taro, and coconut milk, served with garlic.
+Laing is the most popular vegetarian food in the Philippines made with mixed vegetables, specifically the dried leaves of gabi or taro, and coconut milk, served with garlic.
 It is usually made with chili, which adds a kick to its flavor.

 4. VEGETARIAN LUMPIANG

 Vegetarian Lumpiang is one of the most popular vegetarian Filipino dishes.
 This is a famous food not just in the Philippines but other Southeast Asian countries as well.